PurpleAmaranth/employee-tracker/README.md

 ## Description

-This app is practice on making viewing and interacting with information stored in databases easier. the concept is an interface known as **C**ontent **M**anagement **S**ystems.
+This app is practice on making, viewing, and interacting with information stored in databases easier using a text-based interface.
+The concept known as a **C**ontent **M**anagement **S**ystems interface.
 This build resembles a solution for managing a company's employees using node, inquirer, and MySQL.

 ## Concept

-The database design follow this schema containing three tables:
+The database design follows this schema containing three tables:

 ![Database Schema](assets/schema.png)